 Other awards include:

-Andrew is in his sixth season as scenic and lighting designer at Know Theatre of Cincinnati and third season as scenic and lighting designer for Cincinnati Shakespeare Company.
-He is also in his eighth season as lighting designer for The Children's Theatre of Cincinnati.
-Other credits include: Cincinnati Playhouse in the Park; The Shakespeare Theatre of New Jersey (Madison, NJ); The Flea Theater (New York, NY); Livermore Valley Opera (Livermore, CA); Stanford Summer Theatre (Palo Alto, CA); Performance Network Theatre (Ann Arbor, MI); The Boarshead Theatre (Lansing, MI); Jersey Productions (Covington, KY); and The Opera Theatre and Music Festival of Lucca (Italy).
+Andrew is in his seventh season as scenic and lighting designer at Know Theatre of Cincinnati and fourth season as scenic and lighting designer for Cincinnati Shakespeare Company.
+He also spent eight seasons as lighting designer for The Children's Theatre of Cincinnati.
+Other credits include: Portland Stage Company (Portland, ME); Cincinnati Playhouse in the Park; The Shakespeare Theatre of New Jersey (Madison, NJ); The Flea Theater (New York, NY); The Theatre @ Boston Court (Pasadena, CA); Stanford Summer Theatre (Palo Alto, CA); Performance Network Theatre (Ann Arbor, MI); and The Opera Theatre and Music Festival of Lucca (Italy).